dokester/BayesicFitting/docs/design.md

 prior a **UniformPrior** is asumed, for which limits are necessary to make it a proper probability.
 The limits need to be provided by the user.

-In case of parameter estimation of a **LinearModel** Laplace's method is exact, provided that the limits on the parameters are wide enough.
+In case of parameter estimation of a **LinearModel**, Laplace's method is exact, provided that the limits on the parameters are wide enough.
 In all other cases it is an approximation, better or worse depending on the problem at hand.
 Nontheless it can be used succesfully in model